Philippians 2

 If then there be any comfort in Christ, if any consolation of love, if any fellowship of the Spirit, if any bowels and compassions, 2 fulfil my joy, that ye may think the same thing, having the same love, joined in soul, thinking one thing; vv.1-2 Paul’s Great Desire: Unity.
 This argument follows from ch.1, v.27.
 Paul exhorted them that whether he came to them or was absent he might hear of their affairs, etc.; their one-mindedness in the service of the gospel.
 See how Paul interpreted the Philippians’ gift to him as an expression of their love.
 The Philippians’ consolation, fellowship, compassion, etc. had been directed toward the Apostle Paul, who had planned to come.
 The “if” used here is the “if” of argument.
 The Philippians had shown Paul “comfort in Christ”, they had given him the “consolation of love”, they had shown him “fellowship of the Spirit” (2 Cor.
 13:14), they had displayed “bowels [affections] and compassions” to him.
 Paul says essentially, “If you want me to be completely happy, if you want my joy to overflow, be of one mind among yourselves.”
 It’s easy to love a laboring servant from afar, as the Philippians did Paul, but it is more difficult to get along with local brethren.
 The level of unity that is expected is quite astonishing: “that ye may think the same thing”.
 This means that they were to have the same judgment in spiritual matters.
 To the Corinthians, Paul wrote: “Now I exhort you, brethren… that ye be perfectly united in the same mind and in the same opinion” (1 Cor.
 1:10).
 This goes against the liberal notion of every man having his own opinion; i.e. unity with diversity of thought.
 The unity that is of God is produced by the Holy Spirit.
 If we have this unity, it will be evidenced by (1) united hearts “having the same love”, (2) united sensitivities and emotions “joined in soul”, and (3) united thoughts “thinking one thing”.
 How do we have “the same mind”?
 By “thinking one thing”.
 And what is the “one thing” we are to think?
 We are to be occupied with Christ; “this one thing I do” (Phil.
 3:13).
 Note that it is possible to imitate God’s unity though legal oppression.
 For instance, when you see a company of brethren that are all imitating a prominent leader among them, this is not the unity produced by the Spirit of God.
 Instead it is an outward uniformity produced by legality, and it is a state that will not last, because the flesh put under legal bondage will eventually rebel.

 3 let nothing be in the spirit of strife or vain glory, but, in lowliness of mind, each esteeming the other as more excellent than themselves; 4 regarding not each his own qualities, but each those of others also. vv.3-4 The Enemies and Allies of Unity.
 Paul then takes up also the enemies of unity, which can easily creep into a gathering of believers.
 The “spirit of strife” and the spirit of “vainglory” are like the “little foxes that spoil the vines” (Song.
 2:15).
 There is so much potential for blessing in a local assembly, but these two attitudes can ruin what would otherwise be happy years.
 Strife is the attitude of contention with others.
 Vainglory is the attitude of self-importance.
 Just about every problem in a local assembly that results in disunity can be traced to one of these two things.
 The two are connected; “He that is of a proud heart stirreth up strife” (Prov.
 28:25).
 Paul next speaks of the two allies of unity: humility and respect.
 Humility is to think little of ones own importance, not seeking a place or position for self.
 Humility is the inevitable result of grace received in the heart.2 Humility is spoken of as “lowliness of mind”.
 To have a lowly mind is to have no thoughts of ourselves, and to not insist on our own opinions and rights.
 On the other hand, we are to have excellent thoughts of our brethren (respect).
 “Each esteeming the other as more excellent than themselves”.
 How can we do this?
 It is something we just convince ourselves of without believing it?
-No. We are to view our brethren as they stand before God; in all the perfection of Christ.
+No. We are to see Christ in our brethren.
+Even when their actions toward us is less than Christian, we must view our brethren as they stand before God; in all the perfections of Christ.
 We are to be mindful of our own shortcomings, and we are to overlook the shortcomings of others.
-For instance, I know myself better than anyone, and I know that even in the good things I do, my motives are not always pure.
-But I do not know the motives of others, and “love believeth all things” (1 Cor.
-13:7), and therefore imputes holy motives to others.
 The “things” or “qualities” (v.4) that we are to be noticing and appreciating in our brethren are perhaps those things listed in Phil.
 4:8, called “these things”.
+A practical aspect of esteeming others better than ourselves is to put the interests and happiness of others before our own (see examples in Phil.
+1:24, 2:5-8, 2:20, 2:26, and 2:28).

 The Example of Christ’s Humility (2:5-11)